-Deadline for subscriptions / redemptions 09:00 CET For applications placed with distributors in Switzerland a apply in order to ensure timely forwarding to the Transfer the respective distributor.
-Currency of the sub-fund CHF Share classes currently offered and corresponding benchmarks see Annex II to the Appendices to the Sales Prospectus Sub-fund launch date 17 December 2015
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+These can be obtained from the respective distributor.

+see Annex II to the Appendices to the Sales Prospectus

+17 December 2015

 This FISCH Convex Multi Credit Fund (the "sub-fund") has acted as the absorbing fund for the Swiss investment fund FISCH Fund - Fisch MultiAsset Manta Fund.
 The sub-fund was launched on 17 December 2015.
-The initial issue price of the sub-fund was derived from the last net asset value per unit of the corresponding unit class of the Swiss fund, FISCH Fund - MultiAsset Manta Fund.
+The initial issue price of the sub-fund was derived from the last net asset value per unit of the corresponding unit class of the Swiss fund, FISCH Fund -MultiAsset Manta Fund.
 The Swiss fund, FISCH Fund - FISCH MultiAsset Manta Fund was subsequently liquidated.
 The latest net asset value of the FISCH fund - FISCH MultiAsset Manta Fund has been audited and approved by the Swiss auditor, and the initial issue price of the sub-fund has been audited and approved by the Luxembourg auditor.